CarlosSac/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What you tested**

 - What behaviors did you test?

+    Sorting tasks by start time, daily and weekly recurrence, conflict detection (same time, partial overlap, cross-pet), time budget boundary conditions (exact fit, one minute over), and empty-pet crash safety.

 - Why were these tests important?

+    These are the behaviors most likely to produce wrong output, a wrong recurrence date, or a missed cross-pet conflict would never cause a crash, so only tests catch them.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?

+    4/5.
+All 15 tests pass and cover the core logic thoroughly.
+The gap is the Streamlit UI session state behavior and the mark-complete flow have no automated coverage.

 - What edge cases would you test next if you had more time?

+    Completing the same task twice (duplicate next-occurrence), an owner with zero available minutes, and a task whose start_time is malformed for example "9:5" instead of "09:05".

 ---